By Sara Calabro

-But people with seasonal allergies should know that spring need not be an unavoidable period of suffering.
+If you’re one of the unlucky ones, spring doesn’t have to be a time of unavoidable suffering.
 Nor does it require dependence on Claritin or fear of leaving the house without Kleenex.

 Seven points, seven fingers is all it takes

 Acupuncturists use these seven points all the time to alleviate seasonal allergies.
 It’s ideal to go for acupuncture before allergy symptoms kick.
 Now is a great time since not everything is fully bloomed yet.